lateus/pokem/DOC.md

 ```c
 int decodeWonderMail(const char *password, struct WM_INFO *wonderMailInfoResult)
 ```
 Decodes the Wonder Mail with password `password` and puts the result in `wonderMailInfoResult`.
-Returns the error code (check the `ERROR_TYPE` enum type).
+Returns the error code (check the `ErrorType` enum type).
 This function must be used in order to get a decoded Wonder Mail info, it's the best approach.

 ----------

 ```c
 int wonderMailIsInvalid(const char *password, char *packed15BytesPassword)
 ```
 Check whatever `password` belongs to a invalid Wonder Mail.
 Returns `0` if the Wonder Mail is valid.
 In such case `packed15BytesPassword` contains the packed password in 15 bytes.
-Otherwise returns the error code (check the `ERROR_TYPE` enum type).
+Otherwise returns the error code (check the `ErrorType` enum type).

 ----------